 We all have times when we need to shift out of our negative thinking or unproductive patterns.
 Mantras are a useful tool for this.
 Use them to muster positive change when you’re feeling stuck or overwhelmed in a life situation.

-A review of current research reveals the benefits of incorporating mantras into our daily lives including creating positive energy, clarity, focus and a productive mindset.
+Current research reveals the benefits of incorporating mantras into our daily lives including creating positive energy, clarity, focus and a productive mindset.

 Mantras are powerful tools that can shift your mindset for favourable outcomes.
 They’re useful in everyday life situations, including before major events, exercise, and times of stress or anxiety.
 Personalized mantras, such as “I am safe, I am in control, I am calm” are a few of the many examples.